syslogic/extjs-nvd3-charts/README.md

     git clone git@github.com:syslogic/extjs-nvd3-charts.git

-c) copy the ExtJS 5.1.x Framework to directory:
+c) place the ExtJS 5.1.x Framework at the following location:

     /ext

-d) copy the the ExtJS Crisp Theme to directory:
+d) place the the ExtJS Crisp Theme at the following location:

     /resources/themes/ext-theme-crisp